Vyral/base-template/_drafts/dont-forget-about-these-5-home-repairs.md

 youtube_code: yxkcbp_KhjU
 ---

-{% include youtube.html %}To help maintain your home’s value, be sure to keep up with these five repairs.
+{% include youtube.html %}<center>To help maintain your home’s value, be sure to keep up with these five repairs.</center>

 Here are five home repairs you shouldn’t put off if you want to help maintain the value of your home: